y0nil/kusto.blog/blog-posts/data-partitioning.md

 - When a partitioning policy is defined on a table, extents participate in another background process *after* they're created (ingested), and *before* they are merged.
   - This process re-ingests the data from the source extents and creates *homogeneous* extents.
   - In these, all values in the column that is the table's partition key belong to the same partition.
+  - Extents that belong to different partitions do not get merged together.
 - Because extents are not merged before they are *homogeneous*, it is important to make sure the cluster's maximum [capacity](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/capacitypolicy){:target="_blank"} for partitioning and for merges are balanced, so that:
   - The rate of creating new extents isn't significantly higher than the rate of merging them.
   - The overall number of extent in the database/cluster doesn't keep growing significantly over time.